Operational Logging for SQL Server Workloads and Replication

 Why teams choose Atatus for MS SQL logs monitoring

-SQL Server-aware log parsing
+SQL Server-native parsing

 Centralized log visibility

-Fast log search and filtering
+Fast log filtering

 Real-time alerting

-Accelerated root cause analysis
+Faster root cause analysis

-Scalable log ingestion
+Scalable ingestion

 Unified Observability for Every Engineering Team